docb/dbRackModules/README.md

 ![](images/rand2.png?raw=true)

-This image shows from left to right: weibull, min, tri with strength 15 and uniform.
+This image shows from left to right: min, weibull, tri with strength 10 and uniform.

 ### RndG